 Combine 2 cups (480ml/450g) nondairy milk with 1 tablespoon (14g) apple cider vinegar and set aside to let it turn into vegan buttermilk.
 If you use soymilk, I recommend buying organic or non-GMO.
 The whole foods store brand (365) is very affordable.
 If you have a grocery outlet near where you live, that is also a good place to find vegan milk for cheap.

-Measure or weigh the dry ingredients into a separate bowl: 3 cups (390g) flour, 2 teaspoons (16g) baking soda, ½ teaspoon (2-3g) pink sea salt (or any kind of salt), 2 cups (390g) sugar, and ½ cup (45g) cocoa powder and whisk it all together.
+Measure or weigh the dry ingredients into a separate bowl: 3 cups (390g) flour, 2 teaspoons (16g) baking soda, ½ teaspoon (2-3g) salt, 2 cups (390g) sugar, and ½ cup (45g) cocoa powder and whisk it all together.
 If the nondairy milk I use is sweetened, I reduce the sugar measurement by 2 tablespoons.